 Recipes have changed drastically over the years, as have the flavorings.
 You may be surprised to find out the early recipes contained sugar and were very sweet.
 Some Sicilian dishes still contain things like cinnamon and raisins.

 That is a stark difference from the savory sauces, aged cheeses, meats, and fresh vegetables that we eat with pasta today.
 Tomatoes weren’t even added until the 19th century.
 This was when the fork became an everyday eating tool, specifically to avoid a mess while eating pasta.

 Italian Pasta Shapes

-Many historians do agree that the Italians were the first to mass produce pasta.
+Many historians do agree that the Italians were the first to mass-produce pasta.
 The first production machines were found in Naples.
 This is also where the process of drying and preserving the product was perfected.
-The invention of tools like the press and kneading machine cut the time and cost of making pasta to a fraction, making it possible to produce in mass quantities.
+The invention of tools like the press and kneading the machine cut the time and cost of making pasta to a fraction, making it possible to produce in mass quantities.

 The very first pasta factory was licensed and opened in the early 1700s in the city of Venice.
 Large parts of Italy have the perfect climate for growing the wheat and drying the final product.
 This is the reason it became so amazingly popular and has remained that way, in the region.